-During school terms, a campus-wide assembly is held every Wednesday at 11a.m.
-Chapel is mandatory for freshmen and all residence hall students.
+During school terms, a campus-wide assembly is held every Wednesday at 11 a.m.
+The chapel is mandatory for first-year students and all residence hall students.
 Classes are not scheduled, and certain administrative offices may be closed during this period.
-The religious-oriented assemblies provide opportunities for participation by guest artists and speakers, prominent figures, community members, faculty and staff.
+The religious-oriented assemblies provide opportunities for participation by guest artists and speakers, prominent figures, community members, faculty, and staff.
 Campus Assembly is open to the public.
 Senior Chapel is required for all graduating seniors.